UMIACS/homebrew-umiacs/README.md

 brew create  <URL>
 ```
 creates a Formula stub which is
-mostly accurate from the package download URL on github.
+mostly accurate from the package download URL on GitHub.
 If the
 package is python based, it is only a candidate for a Homebrew formula
 if it is a program/app/executable.
 Libraries and Frameworks should be
 put up on
 [PyPi](https://python-packaging-user-guide.readthedocs.org/en/latest/)
 instead.
 If the formula being added is for a Python package, please
 start by creating a PyPi package, installing the latest version of the
-package--from PyPi via:
+package--from PyPi--via:
 ```bash
 pip install --upgrade <package_name>
 ```